Qolors/FeedCord/README.md

 ## Features

 - **Discord Integration:** Directly send your RSS feed updates to a Discord channel via a webhook.
 - **Ease of Setup:** Configuration is a breeze with a simple JSON file.
-Just add your Webhook URL & RSS Feeds
+Just add your Webhook URL & RSS Feeds.
 - **Docker Support:** Deploying with Docker makes your life easier and is highly recommended.

 ---